WeiDUorg/weidu/README-WeiDU-Changes.txt

   * REPLACE_TRANS_ACTION warns if you're using invalid actions.
   * REPLACE_TRIGGER_TEXT evaluates IF and UNLESS also in state triggers, not only in trans triggers.
+  * Can properly backup COPY actions on files that contains spaces in their names (or paths).
+However, this is unreliable if a mod is touching multiple identically named files containing spaces.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead